Outdoor Culture And Activities In London: Where To Find Theatre, Films And Live Music Al Fresco This Summer

 Opera Holland Park is a highlight of the summer culture scene.
 Image: Ali Wright

 Doesn't matter if it's a chilly 9°c; if the sun's out, us Londoners are out too — and we'll deal with the resulting pneumonia later.
 Want to make the most of being outside this summer?
-Here's our guide to experiencing the city's outdoor culture — think cinema, theatre, live music and art al fresco, plus other outdoor activities.
+Here's our guide to experiencing the city's outdoor culture — think cinema, theatre, live music and art al fresco, and plenty of other outdoor activities.

 Outdoor activities London: people sitting in deckchairs watching a large cinema screen on a rooftop